Chapter 9:

 We Stay Until the Light Changes

 The thorn in Hakaze's side has always been how bad things got to her.
-Five years post-disbandment, the flash of Kirishima's professional smile grates just as bad as it did then, and Hakaze's aware her fists are tightly clenched when she exits the conference room.
+Five years post-disbandment, the flash of Kirishima's professional smile grates just as bad as it did then, and Hakaze's aware that her fists are tightly clenched, her teeth gritted as she leaves.

-And that would mean Eclipse went down for nothing.
+All this would mean Eclipse went down for nothing, just like Neonite's about to be.
 All those things she told herself about scandals and endings and the industry would have been for nothing.

 It was one thing to accept something was fated to end.
 It was another to stand here remembering Kirishima walking in, blank-eyed, saying: you’ll be announcing your disbandment next month.